It’s that time of year. Hurricane season officially begins on Saturday, June 1 and runs through Saturday, Nov. 30.

 Have an evacuation plan

 According to Polk County Emergency Management, you should stay home as long as it’s safe.
-However, it’s smart to have a plan B. If you need to leave your house, stay with someone who has a safe space or relocate to a hotel or out of the area.
+However, it’s smart to have a plan B. If you need to leave your house, stay with someone who has a safe space or relocate to a hotel or out of the area 48-72 hours before the storm is expected to hit.

-Polk County also has 47 public shelters (see map above), three of which identify as special needs shelters and three of which accept certain pets.
-If you do head to a shelter, don’t forget to bring your medications, water, food, changes of clothes, and other essential items.
+Polk County also has 47 potential public shelters (see the most recent map above), 17 of which are in Lakeland.
+Three of the shelters are identified as special needs shelters — if you may need a special needs shelter, register here.
+Another three shelters are pet-friendly.
+If you do head to a shelter, don’t forget to bring your medications, water, food, changes of clothes, and other essentials you’ll need for up to 72 hours.

 Remember: While there are 47 Polk County emergency shelters, they are not open at all times.
 During emergencies, keep an eye on Polk Government Television to see which shelters become activated.
 Public shelters should be your last resort.